Rahulalpha/Rahulalpha/Home.md

 # **Portability**
 Thanks to the new core, cSploit will be easily portable.

-Basically it can run on any UNIX-based system, but for now only andorid is supported.
+Basically it can run on any UNIX-based system, but for now only android is supported.
 When I reach a beta-state version i will consider working on iOS, OSX, GTK+ and QT.

 # **Contribute to the code**
 If you want to contribute fork the repo you want to contribute to and create a pull request when you're done.
 If you actively contribute to the project I will ask you to join the team.